What's the difference between a structured settlement and an annuity? in Riverside County, California

 In Riverside County, California, this process must be handled through the Riverside County Superior Court, which serves as the primary venue for structured settlement transfer approvals in the county.
 The court follows Cal.
 Insurance Code §§ 10134–10139.5 and maintains specific local procedures to ensure all transfers comply with both state and county requirements.

-Next, the answer to "What's the difference between a structured settlement and an annuity? " in Riverside County is influenced by both the state's legal framework under Cal.
+Next, "What's the difference between a structured settlement and an annuity? " in Riverside County follows Cal.

 The Riverside County Superior Court serves California's fourth largest county with over 2.
 4 million residents.